rbooth84/homelab/README.md

         - ArgoCD
         - Artifactory

+## Access

+### Public Access

+Some services I like to expose directly to the internet.
+This is this is achieved by having a dedicated external ingress controller setup in kubernetes and exposing it to the internet using NAT in the router.

-## Remote Access
+### Remote Access

-Remote Access is all achieved using Tailscale.
+Remote Access is achieved using Tailscale.

+In Kubernetes I setup the Tailscale Operator and connected it to my internal ingress controller.
+Ingress is setup for all of my services inside and outside of my cluster to handle the remote connections.

+For backups I have Tailscale installed on both Synology devices to allow secure connections to handle Hyper Backup and S3 Replication in MinIO.

 ## Kubernetes Cluster Setup Guides